AMWA-TV/nmos-parameter-registers/flow-attributes/README.md

 - **Specification:** Depends on the media type
 - **Applicability:** `urn:x-nmos:format:video`
 - **Permitted Values:**
-  - String values defined for the Flow media type, as enumerated in the schema accompanying this register
+  - Since AMWA IS-04 v1.3, string values defined for the Flow media type, as enumerated in the schema accompanying this register
   - For `video/jxsv`, the values are the profile names defined by ISO/IEC 21122-2, with any white space Unicode characters omitted as per [RFC 9134][RFC-9134]
   - For example
     - `Main444.12`

-### Sublevel Bits Per Pixel
+### Sublevel
-- **Name:** `sublevel_bpp`
+- **Name:** `sublevel`
-- **Description:** JPEG XS sublevel expressed as bits per pixel (BPP).
+- **Description:** Indicates additional constraints on parameters of the coding tools that are in use, as defined for the Flow media type.
-- **Specification:** ISO/IEC 21122-2
+- **Specification:** Depends on the media type
-- **Applicability:** `urn:x-nmos:format:video` with `video/jxsv` media
+- **Applicability:** `urn:x-nmos:format:video`
 - **Permitted Values:**
-  - Since AMWA IS-04 v1.3, integer values corresponding to sublevels defined in ISO/IEC 21122-2
+  - Since AMWA IS-04 v1.3, string values defined for the Flow media type, as enumerated in the schema accompanying this register
+  - For `video/jxsv`, the values are the sublevel names defined by ISO/IEC 21122-2, with any white space Unicode characters omitted as per [RFC 9134][RFC-9134]
   - For example
-    - `4` for Sublev4bpp
+    - `Sublev3bpp`
-  - The Full sublevel is indicated by the number of bits per component multiplied by the number of components in the uncompressed image

 ### Transfer Characteristic
 - **Name:** `transfer_characteristic`